Excessive Yawning Anxiety Symptoms

 Why does anxiety cause excessive yawning?

 Anxiety stresses the body.
-Stress causes specific physiological, psychological, and emotional changes in the body to enhance the body's ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response.
+Stress causes specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response.

 Part of these stress changes include increasing heart rate, respiration, and tightening the body’s muscles so that it is better able to deal with a threat.
-These changes can cause excessive yawning.
+A change in heart rate, breathing, and tight chest muscles can make it seem like you are short of breath, which can cause excessive yawning.
 Many people notice they yawn when nervous or anxious.

-When stress is infrequent, the body can recover relatively.
-When stress occurs too frequently, however, the body has a more difficult time recovering, which can result in the body remaining in a semi-stressed state.
-A body that becomes overly stressed can exhibit symptoms of stress, such as excessive yawning.
+When stress is infrequent, the body can recover relatively quickly.
+When stress occurs too frequently, however, the body has a difficult time recovering.
+Incomplete recovery can cause the body to remain in a state of semi stress response readiness, which we call stress-response hyperstimulation.
+A body that becomes chronically stressed can exhibit symptoms of stress, such as excessive yawning.

 How to get rid of anxiety-caused excessive yawning?